tokenika/eosfactory/README.md

 - [Plan for Subsequent EOSFactory Releases](http://eosfactory.io/build/html/roadmap/PlanForSubsequentEOSFactoryReleases.html)
 - [Long-term EOSFactory Roadmap](http://eosfactory.io/build/html/roadmap/LongTermEOSFactoryRoadmap.html)

+## Support

+For issues not covered in the documentation there is a dedicated [EOS Factory Support](https://t.me/EOSFactorySupport) channel on Telegram.

 ## Licence

 This code is provided as is, under [MIT Licence](LICENCE).